liatrio/terraform-caf-azure/README.md

 ### Foundation Core

-This Terraform module manages areas of concern using three sub modules.
-Connectivity for managing the networking required for our hub and spoke model to connect shared services resources to our landing zones; Identity to manage authentication and authorization services and Management to manage logging, monitoring and billing services.
+This Terraform module manages areas of concern Including management groups, Connectivity, Identity and Management.
+Connectivity concerns managing the networking required for our hub and spoke model to connect shared services resources to our landing zones; Identity concerns managing authentication and authorization services and Management concerns managing logging, monitoring and billing services.
+The management groups are deployed according the Microsoft Azure CAF designs.

 **Terraform Module**: [foundation/core](./foundation/core/)